How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 The First Duty

-The Next Phase <- Another solid Ro & Geordie episode
+The Next Phase A solid Ro & Geordi episode.

 DS9

-Little Green Men <- the episode I mentioned earlier where Quark, Rom , and Nog become the basis for the Roswell aliens, which also makes this episode the basis for The X-Files if you don't think about it too much
+Little Green Men The episode I mentioned earlier where Quark, Rom , and Nog become the basis for the Roswell aliens, which also makes this episode the basis for The X-Files if you don't think about it too much.
+Star Trek’s comedy episodes are usually pretty bad but this one is a blast.